 be released and expelled from your body.
 Secondly, the immune system gains extra energy to repair and replace damaged cells when you stop eating, and the energy normally used for digestion can be used instead for healing.

 To complete the switch over to ketosis you need about three days, which is why it’s so important to learn the 3-day water fast at some point.
 But don’t rush into anything too soon!
 If you don’t feel ready to fast for three days, keep practising the 36-hour fast.
 If 36 hours feels too long, then try 24 hours instead.
 You can begin a 24-hour fast after eating dinner and then break the fast with dinner the next day (lunch to lunch is another option).
-24 hours does less to nudge the body into ketosis, but it is still hugely beneficial if you use it regularly to flush out the toxins accumulated from the air you breathe, the water you drink, the food you eat – not to mention any medications and drugs you take.
+24 hours does less to nudge the body into ketosis, but still allows you to benefit by flushing out the toxins accumulated from the air you breathe, the water you drink, the food you eat – not to mention any medications and drugs you take.
 If a weekly or fortnightly 24-hour fast feels too much, then perhaps you should try intermittent fasting instead.
 Whatever you do, your body will thank you for it!

 One final note: there’s no need to prepare for a one day fast by changing your eating habits beforehand.
 Likewise, you don’t have to transition gradually back to eating normally afterwards.